 Excess neck skin removal (called cervicoplasty) is performed by making an incision under your chin and behind the ears.
 The surgeon will then cut back and lift the skin, which will be secured with permanent sutures or a special type of permanent adhesive glue.

 Another necklift procedure, platysmaplasty, is performed to reduce the banded appearance of the neck.
 During the procedure, incisions will be made under the chin or behind the ears, or both.
 The surgeon will then insert a tiny instrument to either remove a portion of specific neck muscles or realign them, which will tighten the middle area of the neck.
-As with a cervicoplasty, your doctor will suture areas of the muscles in order to clasp them in the best position.
+As with a cervicoplasty, your doctor will suture areas of the muscles to clasp them in the best position.